jsnshrmn/vagrant_infrastructure/README.md

 https access.
 To make use of this, you'll need a paid account at [ngrok.com](https://ngrok.com/).
 See the ngrok documentation for details.

-Should ngrok become confused and broken, simply restart the oulib-ngrok service on the vagrant machine running the tunnel (Generally the `nginx` reverse proxy.)
+Should ngrok become confused and broken, you can probably fix this by restarting the oulib-ngrok service on the vagrant machine running the tunnel (Generally the `nginx` reverse proxy.)

 ```